Will Medicare Pay for a Knee Scooter

 - Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. can provide coverage for medical services and supplies for people with qualifying incomes.

-- Medicaid coverage for knee scooters is not federally mandatory, so coverage will depend on your area’s Medicaid rules.
+- Medicaid coverage for knee scooters is not federally mandatory, so coverage will depend on your state’s Medicaid rules.

 What Is A Knee Scooter?